mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 Titles for pages are generated automatically using the pattern `parent_title` + `, page` + `sequence_number`, where "parent title" is inherited from the page's parent node and "sequence number" is the page's sequence.
 For example, if a page's parent has the title "How to Write a Book" and its sequence number is 450, its automatically generated title will be "How to Write a Book, page 450".
 You can override this pattern by including the `page_title_template`  setting in your configuration file.
 The value of this setting is a simple string template.
 The default, which generates the page title pattern described above, is `'$parent_title, page $weight'`.
 There are only two variables you can include in the template, `$parent_title` and `$weight`, although you do not need to include either one if you don't want that information appearing in your page titles.

 Fields on pages that are configured to be required in the parent and page content type are automatically inherited from the parent.
-No special confifguration is necessary.
+No special configuration is necessary.

-Finally, even though only minimal metadata is assigned to pages using this method (i.e., the automatically generated title and Islandora model), you can add additional metadata to pages using a separate `update` task.
+Finally, even though the automatically generated title and Islandora model are automatically added to pages/children, you can add additional metadata to pages/children using [CSV value templates](/islandora_workbench_docs/csv_value_templates/#applying-csv-value-templates-to-paged-content), or, after you run your `create task, a separate `update` task.

 Important things to note when using this method: